wstran/cryptographer/docs/api-reference/cipher-functions.md

 # Cipher Functions

-cryptographer.js provides AES encryption and decryption with multiple modes of operation.
+cryptographer.js provides AES, ChaCha20, and legacy DES/3DES encryption and decryption with multiple modes of operation.

 ## Overview